Home » Recipes » Breakfast + Brunch » Overnight Honey Wheat Angel Biscuits

 Overnight Honey Wheat Angel Biscuits are your answer for replacing store-bought refrigerated biscuits.
 Ditch the tube and enjoy these golden, fresh-baked, fluffy homemade biscuits instead!

-Prep Time 12 hours 35 minutes
+Prep time.12 hours 35 minutes

-Cook Time 28 minutes
+Cook time.28 minutes

-Total Time 13 hours 13 minutes
+Total time.13 hours 13 minutes

 Ingredients

-• 1 pkg active dry yeast (or 2¼ tsp)
+• 1 package active dry yeast (or 2¼ tsp)

-• 2 tbsp warm water
+• 2 tablespoon warm water

 • cups all-purpose flour